BurnySc2/obfuscate-python-sc2/README.md

 - Now try installing pycrypto again

-- Now just run `python pyinstaller-script.py`.
+- Now just run `python pyinstaller-script.py` to create your `run.exe`.
 Don't forget to change your encryption key in `encryptionkey.txt`.

 ## Obfuscating and compiling an example
 - Run `python obfuscate-script.py`